 If you’re looking for someone who is a steady presence in your home and who would complete the following general list of duties, a housekeeper is generally the way to go.

-That said, these definitions are not always 100% clear cut.
-Every job description and housekeeper or house cleaner's skills and services can vary, so the line between housekeeper and house cleaner can be a bit murky at times.
-That's why it's critical to communicate about duties and consistency you require and that those duties are agreed upon by the person you hire.
+It’s important to note, though, these definitions are not always 100% clear cut.
+Every job description and housekeeper or house cleaner’s skills and services can vary, so the line between housekeeper and house cleaner can be a bit murky at times.
+That’s why it’s critical to communicate the duties and consistency you require, and that those duties are agreed upon by the person you hire.

 General duties you can expect your housekeeper to perform

-The complete list of what a housekeeper would be responsible for doing in your home really varies depending on your needs.
-Ask yourself if there are specific needs that do not fall on the list below (such as caring for pets) and, if so, make sure to include those in your job listing.
+The complete list of what a housekeeper would be responsible for doing in your home varies depending on your needs.
+Ask yourself if there are specific needs that do not fall on the list below (such as caring for pets), and if so, make sure to include those in your job listing.
 Here are the general duties of a housekeeper:

-General tidying of the rooms.
+- General tidying of rooms.
 This includes putting away toys, decluttering and light organizing.

 Duties you should not expect a housekeeper to perform

 There are some duties you should not expect from a housekeeper, including anything that puts them in physical danger or is not in their area of expertise.
 Here are a few examples of duties you can’t expect your housekeeper to perform:

 - Deep cleaning or outdoor window washing.
 You’ll want to hire a specialized cleaning service to come in and handle a job like this.
 Do not expect your housekeeper to climb on anything higher than a step stool.
 They may be willing to take on a seasonal deep-cleaning job, but you would be expected to pay an additional fee if so.

 - Child care.
 If you need someone to take care of your children in addition to general housekeeping, you will want to hire a nanny, who also takes on light housekeeping duties.